blip-cmd/rn-assignment6-11357610/README.md

 4. Use the Expo app on your Android device to run the app, or use an Android emulator.

 ### Corrections
-If you have any postive critism, kindly get in touch.
+If you have any positive criticism, kindly get in touch.
 Thank you.